Udo Kier

 Udo Kierspe (born 14 October 1944), known professionally as Udo Kier, is a German actor.
-Known primarily as a character actor, Kier has appeared in more than 220 films in both leading and supporting roles throughout Europe and the Americas.
-He has collaborated with acclaimed filmmakers such as Lars von Trier, Gus Van Sant, Werner Herzog, Rainer Werner Fassbinder, Walerian Borowczyk, Kleber Mendonça Filho, Dario Argento, Charles Matton, Guy Maddin, Alexander Payne, and Paul Morrissey.
+Known primarily as a character actor, he has appeared in more than 220 films in both leading and supporting roles throughout Europe and the Americas.
+He has collaborated with acclaimed filmmakers such as Lars von Trier, Gus Van Sant, Werner Herzog, Rainer Werner Fassbinder, Walerian Borowczyk, Kleber Mendonça Filho, Dario Argento, Tom Shadyac, Charles Matton, Guy Maddin, Alexander Payne, and Paul Morrissey.

 Early life

-Kier was born in Cologne, near the end of World War II.
+Kier was born in Cologne near the end of World War II.
 The hospital where he was born was bombed by the invading Allied forces moments after his birth, and he and his mother had to be dug out of the rubble.
-He grew up without a father.
+Kier grew up without a father.
 In his youth, he was an altar boy and cantor.
-He moved to London, England at the age of 18 to learn English.
+He moved to London, England, at the age of 18 to learn English.